charite-uwatwembi/alu-machine_learning/math/README.md

-ALU Marhematics for Machine Learning
+ALU Mathematics for Machine Learning